Once-in-500-year storm floods Northland, traps residents

-A once-in-500 year storm has slammed Northland, flooding shops and forcing residents to evacuate homes.
+A once-in-500-year storm has slammed Northland, flooding shops and forcing residents to evacuate homes.

 The heavy falls caused slips and landslides that closed roads and limited water supplies.

-A MetService severe thunderstorm watch remains in force for Northland until 10.30am, meaning waking residents could be in for further flooding and damage.

-Meteorologist Alwyn Bakker said the intense storm had been created by the unusual interaction between two low pressure zones in a manner that caused a direct hit on Northland.
+Meteorologist Alwyn Bakker said the intense storm had been created by the unusual interaction between two low-pressure zones in a manner that caused a direct hit on Northland.

 "We've done some calculations over here in MetService," Bakker said of the storm.